Map Loading... Scroll Down

 According to the South Dakota Department of Social Services:

 Child support obligations are determined by the courts using guidelines set out in state law.
-When a child’s parents are separated, divorced, or unmarried, the guidelines help ensure both parents are sharing the cost to support their child.
-The child support obligation is set by looking at the combined monthly net incomes of both parents.
+When a child’s parents are separated, divorced, or unmarried, the guidelines help ensure both parents share the cost of supporting their child.
+The court examines the combined monthly net incomes of both parents to determine the child support obligation.

 The amount a person paying support must pay is based on their proportionate share.

-The child support guidelines are found in South Dakota Codified Law Chapter 25-7.
+The child support guidelines are in South Dakota Codified Law Chapter 25-7.

-South Dakota now has an online Child Support Obligation Calculator which can be used by the parties and their lawyers to estimate the parent’s child support obligations.
+Online Child Support Calculator: South Dakota now has an online Child Support Obligation Calculator, which can be used by the parties and their lawyers to estimate the parent’s child support obligations.

 Watch Family Law Attorney Ellen Wright Discuss Mediation Tips: